-During the year ended December 31, 2020, we recorded \$110.7 million in asset impairments, which primarily related to our Oil & Gas Proppants segment due to an unprecedented drop in global demand combined with the breakdown of the OPEC+ agreement to restrict oil production that led to one of the largest annual crude builds in history, which also led to a sharp reduction in global crude oil prices.
+During the year ended December 31, 2021, we recorded \$0.2 million in asset impairments.
+During 2020, we recorded \$110.7 million, which primarily related to our Oil & Gas Proppants segment due to an unprecedented drop in global demand combined with the breakdown of the OPEC+ agreement to restrict oil production that led to one of the largest annual crude builds in history, which also led to a sharp reduction in global crude oil prices.
 Additionally, containment measures and other economic, travel, and business disruptions caused by COVID-19 also affected refinery activity and future demand for crude oil, and consequently, the services and products of our Oil & Gas Proppants segment.
-During 2019, we recorded \$363.8 million in asset impairments in our Oil & Gas Proppants segment due to a sharp decline in customer demand for Northern White frac sand and for regional non-in-basin frac sand as more tons were produced and sold in-basin.
-Additionally, the price of frac sand decreased significantly.

-Operating (Loss) Income
+Operating Income (Loss)

-Operating loss decreased by \$233.4 million to \$119.6 million for the year ended December 31, 2020 compared to \$353.0 million for the year ended December 31, 2019.
-The decrease was driven by a decrease in asset impairments as discussed above, an 18% decrease in selling, general and administrative expense, a 13% decrease in depreciation, depletion and amortization expense, and a 49% decrease in cost of sales, offset by a 43% decrease in total sales.
+Operating income was \$27.9 million for the year ended December 31, 2021 compared to an operating loss of \$119.6 million for the year ended December 31, 2020.
+The increase was driven by a 30% increase in total sales, a 4% decrease in selling, general and administrative expense, and a 100% decrease in asset impairments, offset by a 4% increase in depreciation, depletion and amortization expense and a 38% increase in cost of sales.